aws-samples/step-functions-workflows-collection/inventory-management-sam/README.md

 ## How it works

 The sample Inventory Management Microservice consists of:
-1. An Event Bridge Schedule which invokes a Lambda Function to send a `new-order-received` event every minute, to generate some sample data which would be sent by an Order Microservice.
+1. An Event Bridge Schedule which invokes a Lambda Function to send a `new-order-received` event every minute, to generate some sample data which would be sent by a hypothetical Order Microservice.
 This schedule is disabled initially, instructions on enabling it are in the Testing section below.
 2. An Event Bridge Rule handles the `new-order-received` event and persists it to an SQS Queue for durability.
 3. A `reserve-stock` Lambda function polls the SQS Queue and starts the `reserve-stock` workflow.
-4. The `reserve-stock` workflow checks the Inventory DynamoDB table for the specified product and if the product status is `IN STOCK` and there is sufficient quantity, the workflow starts these steps in parallel:
+4. The `reserve-stock` workflow is an [Express workflow](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-standard-vs-express.html) as it should execute in under 5 minutes.
+It checks the Inventory DynamoDB table for the specified product and if the product status is `IN STOCK` and there is sufficient quantity, the workflow starts these steps in parallel - demonstrating the [Choice](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-choice-state.html) and [Parallel State](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-parallel-state.html):
     1. The inventory level is updated.
     2. A `stock-reserved` event is sent, which the Order Microservice would handle and continue with order processing.
     3. The stock reservation is written to the `Inventory Reservation` table.